akhenakh/sshjump/README.md

         - 6379
 ```

-By default SSHJump will deny access to any namespaces if not explicetly mentioned in the `namespaces` list, to let a user access to everything in any namespaces (like in a dev env) use `allowAll: true`
+By default SSHJump will deny access to any namespaces if not explicitly mentioned in the `namespaces` list, to let a user access to everything in any namespaces (like in a dev env) use `allowAll: true`

 ```yaml
 version: sshjump.inair.space/v1